Editorial Guidelines

 Birth injury is defined as damage that occurs as a result of the birthing process.
 The more specific concerns are harm that befalls the baby before, during, and shortly after birth.
 Included in these adverse circumstances are debilitating short-term and long-term effects.
 Unfortunately, the physical and mental health repercussions for mothers and children who have sustained birth injuries can span years.

 Birth Injury Center is a highly specialized website created to support women, children, and families.
-The Birth Injury Center site at birthinjurycenter.org is committed to helping parents through the complicated process of coping, accepting, and managing these unforeseen situations with their newborn.
-Sometimes birth injuries are preventable, and we aim to educate and inform pregnant people about birth injuries, so they are best positioned to prevent them.
+Our site is committed to helping parents through the complicated process of coping, accepting, and managing these unforeseen situations with their newborn.
+Sometimes birth injuries are preventable, and we aim to educate and inform pregnant people about birth injuries so they are best positioned to prevent them.

 Goal